Iran–United States relations during the second Trump administration: Iran–backed Houthis in Yemen

-Iran–Israel war
+Twelve-Day War and US intervention

 In March 2025, US Director of National Intelligence, Tulsi Gabbard, testified that the US intelligence community, "continues to assess Iran is not building a nuclear weapon and Supreme Leader Khamenei has not authorized a nuclear weapons program".
-In April 2025, Trump announced negotiations between the US and Iran regarding Iran's nuclear program.
+In April 2025, Trump announced negotiations between the United States and Iran regarding Iran's nuclear program.
 The White House declared that Iran had two months to secure a deal, which expired the day before Israel's strikes.

 On June 13, 2025, President Trump praised the Israeli strikes on Iran as "excellent" and "very successful," and warned that Iran must "make a deal now" over its nuclear program or face "even more destructive and deadly military action."
 Trump authorized US forces to assist in intercepting the initial Iranian missile barrage.
 The US warned Iran against attacking American interests or personnel, emphasizing it would respond militarily if such attacks occurred.
 On June 17, Trump stated that a "real end" was better than a ceasefire.
 He then demanded unconditional surrender by Iran.
 Trump also threatened Iran's Supreme Leader Ali Khamenei saying that he is an "easy target" and could assassinate him at any moment.
 The threat came two days after it was reported that Trump allegedly vetoed a plan by Israel to assassinate the ayatollah.
 Some supporters of Trump in the United States have criticized Trump's support for Israeli strikes against Iran, and the possible involvement of the United States in the war.
 In a poll of Trump voters, 53% said the U.S. should not get involved in the Iran–Israel conflict.

 On June 19, 2025, the White House said that Trump would decide "within two weeks" whether to join Israel's war against Iran.
 Trump's special envoy Steve Witkoff and Iranian Foreign Minister Abbas Araghchi have spoken by phone several times since the start of the Israeli strikes on Iran.